 Steve Jobs is convinced that about half of what separates successful entrepreneurs from the average ones is pure perseverance.
 You need to have unbreakable persistence, capable of weathering all of life’s ups and downs.
 It is through these major turning points (and failures) that you become resilient enough to continue to bounce back time after time.

 “Do the work.
 Out-work.
 Out-sell your expectations.
 There are no shortcuts.” – Mark Cuban

-If you can dedicate more of your time and energy towards improvement, don’t think twice about it.
-Pushing yourself to over-deliver is a testament of your willpower and level of commitment, not to mention excellence at what you do.
-The right kind of mindset will help you accomplish more than what you think you can.
+If you are able to dedicate more of your time and energy toward self-improvement, don’t think twice about it.
+Pushing yourself to over-deliver is a testament to your willpower and level of commitment, not to mention your excellence at what you do.
+The right kind of mindset will help you accomplish more than what you thought you could.

-For LinkedIn co-Founder Reid Hoffman, being with people who personify the kind of person you want to become is one of the most effective way to gain self-improvement.
-As you build and maintain relationship with mega-successful people, you start to embody their behavior, thinking, and lifestyle – all of which can supercharge your journey.
+According to LinkedIn co-Founder Reid Hoffman, one of the most effective ways to jump-start self-improvement is to associate with people who are as successful as you’d like to be.
+As you build and maintain relationships with mega-successful people, you begin to embody their behavior, thinking, and lifestyle – all of which give a huge boost to the speed of your journey.

 One thing that successful people have mastered is the art of balance.
-Yes, they are very serious about work and their careers but above these responsibilities, they are also fully accountable for their personal lives.
+Yes, they are very serious about work and their careers, but beyond those responsibilities, they are fully invested in their personal lives.

 “There are going to be priorities and dimensions of your life, how you integrate them is how you find true happiness.” – Denise Morrison, Campbell Soup CEO and President

-The habits of ultra-successful people guide them in critical decision making and sustain them in challenging situations.
-If you want to become one of them, you don’t have to repeat everything that they have done, but you be different from the rest.
+The habits of ultra-successful people guide them in critical decision-making and sustain them in challenging situations.
+To become one of them, follow their example and find your best self.